-Inside the rooms and along the hallways of the library, works of art by artists dating back between the 16th and the 18th century can still be admired.
+Inside the rooms and along the hallways of the library, it is possible to admire works of art by artists dating back between the 16th and the 18th century.

-Not to be missed are also the monumental cloisters, the old sacristy of the church of San Romualdo (today Sala Muratori) and the great 16th-century Refectory, created by abbot Pietro Bagnoli, since 1921 known as “Sala Dantesca” (Dantescan Room).
+Not to be missed are also the monumental cloisters, the old sacristy of the church of San Romualdo (today Sala Muratori) and the great 16th-century refectory, created by abbot Pietro Bagnoli, known since 1921 as “Sala Dantesca” (Dantesque Room).

-The painting “Le Nozze di Cana” by Luca Longhi decorating the front wall is of outstanding beauty.
-The room also features a fine ceiling, painted by Longhi’s pupils, which recall San Romualdo, the forefather of the Camaldolese Order.
+The painting “Le nozze di Cana” (Marriage at Cana) by Luca Longhi decorating the front wall is of outstanding beauty.
+The room also features a fine ceiling, painted by Longhi’s pupils, which recalls San Romualdo, the forefather of the Camaldolese Order.

-In this room, every year, the most important conferences dedicated to the Supreme Poet take place.
-Also, the so-called Dantean readings (Letture Dantesche) take place in this splendid venue, welcoming the most illustrious lecturers at international level.
+In this room, the most important conferences dedicated to the Supreme Poet take place every year.
+Also, the so-called Letture dantesche (Dantesque readings) take place in this splendid venue, welcoming the most illustrious lecturers at international level.

 The book treasures of the library

 A vast collection of volumes of various documentary categories are preserved inside the library.
-The collection consists of about 800,000 printed books, ancient and modern alike, including manuscripts, engravings, maps, photographies, storage documents and media material.
+The collection consists of about 800,000 printed books, ancient and modern alike, including manuscripts, engravings, maps, photographies, storage documents and multimedia materials.

 The section dedicated to the Ancient Collections preserves volumes dating back from the 15th to the 18th century and about 750 manuscripts, half of which dating back between the 10th and the 16th century.

 Part of the book heritage was originally preserved in the ancient Abbey of Classe, to which the Classense Library owes its name.
-After the battle of Ravenna occurred in 1512, the area was deemed to be no more safe; for this reason, the Camaldolese Order decided to move within the city walls, taking also all the treasures with them.
+After the battle of Ravenna occurred in 1512, the area was deemed to be no more safe; for this reason, the Camaldolese Order decided to move within the city walls with all the treasures.

-The treasures include the valuable collection of the texts by Petrarca Canzoniere and Trionfi, an original by painter Sandro Botticelli, and the only extant manuscript with the eleven comedies by Aristophanes.
+The treasures include the valuable collection of texts by Petrarca’s Canzoniere and Trionfi, an original painting by Sandro Botticelli, and the only extant manuscript with the eleven comedies by Aristophanes.

-Lastly, a special mention has to go to the Dantean Collection, the completest collection of first and rare editions dedicated to the works of Dante Alighieri, bought by the great Florentine bibliophile and editor Leo S. Olschki.
+Lastly, a special mention goes to the Dantesque Collection, the most complete collection of first and rare editions dedicated to the works of Dante Alighieri, bought by the great Florentine bibliophile and editor Leo S. Olschki.